 Admissions

 Document requirements vary based on the type of studies you wish to undertake at UW.
 Short-term students (Erasmus+, coming within bilateral agreements or those who wish to study within the Visiting Students programme) are dealt with by the International Relations Office.
-Students who wish to study for a full degree (full time or part time) may need to meet additional requirements, specified by the Admissions Office.
-Below please find more detailed information about the documents you will need to prepare.
+Students who wish to study for a full degree (full-time or part-time) may need to meet additional requirements, specified by the Admissions Office.
+Below you will find more detailed information about the documents you will need to prepare.

-Before admission to University, candidates are obliged to attach (or send by email directly to the faculty/institute) scanned copies of required documents.
+Before being admitted to the University, candidates are obliged to attach (or send by email directly to the faculty/institute) scanned copies of the required documents.

-Upon arrival, new students must submit originals of required documents directly to the appropriate faculty or institute.
+Upon arrival, new students must submit original versions of the required documents directly to the appropriate faculty or institute.

-PLEASE NOTE that non-submitting required documents by specified deadline is equal with resignation from undertaking studies.
+PLEASE NOTE that not submitting the required documents by the specified deadline is equal with resignation from undertaking studies.
 In justified cases the faculty or institute may extend the deadline for submitting documents.

 REQUIRED DOCUMENTS: